List of American Pie characters: Erik Stifler

 Erik Stifler is a fictional character from the American Pie series of teen comedy films.
 He is introduced in the second spin-off Naked Mile as Steve and Matt's younger cousin and son to Harry Stifler and his wife.
-Whilst they share the same name-sake, Erik is different from other Stiflers in that he does not possess the same sexual prowess, use of swearing and anti-social behavior.
+Whilst they share the same last name, Erik is different from other Stiflers in that he does not possess the same sexual prowess, use of swearing and anti-social behavior.
 He does prove to be easily manipulated, often giving into peer pressure and eager to live up to the Stifler legacy.
 He is the nice guy of the Stifler family.

 In Naked Mile, Erik is ready to graduate high school.
 However, he is currently about to be the only one in his family to graduate a virgin.
 Deciding that he is clearly ready when she is not, Erik's girlfriend permits him a "hall pass" giving him the opportunity to do anything over the weekend without consequences.
 Ready to lose his virginity, he organizes a road trip with his two best friends Mike and Ryan to meet up with his elder cousin Dwight in college during The Naked Mile.
 Whilst he is presented with several opportunities to have sex, Erik decides he only truly wants to lose it with Tracy, his girlfriend, causing him to ride a horse back to her house and inform her that he doesn't care what happens as long as he's with her.
 They then reconcile and make love.

 Erik returns in American Pie Presents: Beta House as he readies himself for his arrival at college.
 Tracy dumps Erik off-screen leaving him open for a relationship.
-Although he performed poorly at the opening party, his namesake causes him to become accepted in the Beta Fraternity due to Dwight's reasoning.
+Although he performed poorly at the opening party, his last name causes him to become accepted in the Beta Fraternity due to Dwight's legacy.
 The rest of the film then follows him, Mike Coozeman and his newly found friends and the tasks they perform to get into the frat.
-Erik also meets a girl called Ashley and begins dating her.
+Erik also meets a girl named Ashley and begins dating her.

-After they complete their final task to get into fraternity, which involves stealing something from the GEEK house, Edgar, the GEEK's president, challenges the BETAs to the Greek Olympiad.
+After they complete their final task to get into the fraternity, which involves stealing something from the GEEK house, Edgar, the GEEK's president, challenges the BETAs to the Greek Olympiad.
 The loser will give up their charter and be evicted from their house.
-They win the tournament leaving Beta House a permanent fixture in the college.
+They win the tournament leaving Beta House a permanent fixture at the college.